pedrovgs/Buzz/README.md

 This project was designed to run into a [Raspberry Pi](https://www.raspberrypi.org/).
 In order to get the project up and running you should follow the next steps:

-* Create the Firebase account and project and also the mailgun account as described before.
+* Create the Firebase account and project and also the Gmail account as described before.
 * Clone this project executing "git clone https://github.com/pedrovgs/Buzz.git".
-* Create the .env.* and .mailgun.json files as described in the previous sections.
+* Create the .env.* and .emailConfig.json files as described in the previous sections.
 * Initialize the Firebase Cloud Functions.
 You can do this later from your laptop if needed as described before.
 * Build the project by executing "yarn install && yarn distRaspberry" from the root repository folder.
 The executable application will be placed into the ``dist`` folder at the end of the command execution.
 * Get a Raspberry Pi, install a [Raspbian](https://www.raspbian.org/) distribution and connect it to the same WiFi your laptop is connected.